Hua Guofeng: Early life

 Born in Jiaocheng, Shanxi, the fourth son of a family originally from Fan County, Henan, Hua lost his father at the age of seven.
 He studied at the Jiaocheng County Commercial School and joined the CCP in 1938, during the Second Sino–Japanese War.
 Like many Communists of the era who took on revolutionary names, he changed his name to Huá Guófēng as an abbreviation of "中華抗日救國先鋒隊" (Zhōnghuá kàngrì jiùguó xiānfēng duì (Chinese Anti-Japanese Aggression National Salvation Vanguard)).
 After having served as a soldier in the 8th Route Army for 12 years under the command of Marshal Zhu De, he was appointed propaganda chief for the Jiaocheng County Party Committee in 1947, during the Chinese Civil War.

 Hua moved with the victorious PLA to Hunan in 1948, where he married Han Zhijun, and would remain in that province until 1971.
 He was appointed Party Secretary for Xiangyin County in August 1949, just before the establishment of the People's Republic of China in October of that year.
 In 1952, he was appointed secretary of Xiangtan Special District, which included Mao's hometown, Shaoshan.
 In this role, he built a memorial hall dedicated to Mao.
 When Mao visited the site, in June 1959, he was favorably impressed.
-Mao Zedong first met Hua in 1955, and Mao was apparently favourably impressed by his simplicity.
+Mao Zedong first met Hua in 1955, and was impressed by his simplicity.

 Because the Governor of Hunan, General Cheng Qian, was not a communist (he belonged to the Revolutionary Committee of the Chinese Kuomintang, a left-wing nationalist faction of the KMT that collaborated with the CCP), Hua gradually came to exercise more and more power within the province, being named Vice Governor in 1958.

 Hua participated in the 1959 Lushan Conference (an enlarged plenary session of the CCP Central Committee) as a member of the Hunan Provincial Party delegation, and wrote two investigative reports fully defending all of Mao's policies.
 Hua's influence increased with the Cultural Revolution, as he supported it and led the movement in Hunan.
-He organized the preparation for the establishment of the local Revolutionary Committee in 1967, of which he was a Deputy Chairman.
+He organized the preparation for the establishment of the local Revolutionary Committee in 1967, of which he was a deputy chairman.
 In December 1970, he was elected Chairman of the Revolutionary Committee as well as First Secretary of the CCP Hunan Committee.

 He was elected a full member of the 9th Central Committee in 1969.